Freddie Gibbs: Personal life

 On November 4, 2014, a gunman opened fire on Gibbs, who was sitting in a car after he had finished performing at a record store in Williamsburg, Brooklyn, New York.
 Gibbs escaped unharmed and two members of his entourage received non-life-threatening gunshot wounds.

 In May 2015, Gibbs launched a GoFundMe to help School Supply Giveaway of Gary purchase school supplies for children in Gary, Indiana.
 On the site page, Gibbs explained, "Growing up in Gary there was little opportunity for a kid like me to make something of myself.
 Not having the basic supplies ... left a lot of us with little motivation to do well in school and turned a lot of us to darker paths.
 By helping these students acquire the basic supplies every student needs and deserves you will be maximizing their chances at a brighter future."

 Gibbs has said that while he is not a fan of organized religion, he most closely identifies as a Muslim, calling it "a personal relationship between myself and God."

-Gibbs is the father of two children: a daughter (born 2015) with his ex-fiancée Erica Dickerson and a son from a previous relationship.
+Gibbs is the father of three children: a daughter (born 2015) with his ex-fiancée Erica Dickerson, daughter of Hall Of Fame NFL running back Eric Dickerson, and a son from a previous relationship..